 The project works in a very different way to traditional distributed computing clients, as it does not use a standard work-unit allocation system to brute-force the task.
+Instead of a central server assigning blocks of work to users which are crunched and returned, clients start off with random designs, which are are then modified in an attempt to improve things.
+Results are returned to the servers with the best designs available to clients to incorporate into their future designs.

-While those systems are very efficient at dealing with small (1015 permutations) projects," explains project head Stephen Brooks, "each of our design ranges is at least an order of magnitude bigger with between 10300 and 10900 possible design points.
+"While brute force systems are very efficient at dealing with small (1015 permutations) projects," explains project head Stephen Brooks, "each of our design ranges are incredibly vast, with between 10300 and 10900 possible design points.
 It's just not possible to work in that way."